OasisLMF/OpenDataTransform/docs/src/components/execute/index.rst

 Either method will allow transformation of flat file data, or via SQL database connection.

+In addition to this written user guide, a `video tutorial <https://vimeo.com/user14948183/review/676071546/cb29739687>`_ on how to use the ODTF is also available.

 Running ODTF via User Interface
 ---------------------------------